kateharborne/create_SimSpinFile/README.md

 optional arguments:
-  -h, --help                     show this help message and exit -i INFILE, --infile INFILE     the path to the simulation file you wish to process with SimSpin -o OUTFILE, --outfile OUTFILE  the path to the SimSpin HDF5 file produced
+  -h, --help                     show this help message and exit -i INFILE, --infile INFILE     The path to the simulation file you wish to process with SimSpin -o OUTFILE, --outfile OUTFILE  The path to the SimSpin HDF5 file produced

 ```